getkin/kin-openapi/README.md

-In the predefined function using `json.Marshal` to generate a string can be used as a map key which is to support check the uniqueness of an array when the array items are JSON objects or JSON arraies.
+In the predefined function using `json.Marshal` to generate a string can be used as a map key which is to support check the uniqueness of an array when the array items are objects or arrays.
 You can register you own function according to your input data to get better performance:

 ```go